lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 Story ID: User-09

 #### User Story Statement
-As a user I want to be able edit and delete my own posts.
+As a user I want to be able to edit and delete my own posts.

 #### Criteria
 - User ability to edit and delete posts
+- Security to ensure users can only delete their posts
+- Game admins can delete posts

 #### Dependencies
+- Post CRUD
+- Authentication / Authorisation to determine who can edit/delete posts
+- Front end buttons / forms to edit and delete posts (if different from creating posts)

 #### Revision History for User-09
 Version 1: ...